np0s/Trixint/README.md

 # Trixint

-Trixint is a CLI Python OSINT (Open Source Intelligence) tool for username and phone number reconnaissance across popular social media platforms and telecom numbering plans.
+Trixint is a CLI/GUI Python OSINT (Open Source Intelligence) tool for username and phone number reconnaissance across popular social media platforms and telecom numbering plans.
 It helps you quickly check if a username exists on dozens of sites, and analyze phone numbers for validity, region, and carrier info.

 ## Features

 - Check username existence on 30+ social and web platforms with a single command
 - Phone number OSINT: parse, validate, get country, region, carrier, and type
+- **NEW**: Graphical user interface (GUI) for easy point-and-click operation
 - Clean, readable CLI output
 - Modular codebase for easy extension
 - Fast and simple to use